Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

-NFC East rivals meet when the Dallas Cowboys (1-1) host the Philadelphia Eagles (1-1) on Monday, September 27, 2021 at AT&T Stadium.
-Dallas is favored by 3.5 points.
-The over/under is set at 51.5 for the game.
+The Philadelphia Eagles (1-1) are 3.5-point underdogs in a road NFC East matchup with the Dallas Cowboys (1-1) on Monday, September 27, 2021 at AT&T Stadium.
+The over/under for the outing is set at 51.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.